 When not composing music, Llewellyn is a Crystal and Reiki Healer and studies Druid and Celtic Lore.
 He’s also a keen film producer and has produced several DVDs for New World Music.

 His partner, Juliana, is also a musician and Llewellyn wrote and produced her well known album, Woman Wisdom.
 Together they perform music across the UK and often make guest appearances on albums by other well known New Age artists.

+Immediately I started listening to Aromatherapy by Llewellyn I noticed a feeling of warmth within me that this peaceful music brings with it.
+It is an uninterrupted hour long musical haze of loveliness; like floating on a nice cloud or being wrapped in a warm blanket.
+A client suffering from stress came to me for aromatherapy massage and was inspired by this music which was playing.
+She commented that by hearing the music it helped her to realise some of the things that she needed to do to help herself relax, and listening to this genre of music was one of those things.
+This CD does have one of those instant relaxation elements to it, mixing birdsong and water sounds into the gentle, rhythmic music allows the aromatherapy massage to flow perfectly in time.
 A booklet is included with the CD which explains a little about aromatherapy, it’s history, massage and its applications with pressure point diagrams, the room setting and useful addresses and telephone numbers of aromatherapy based contact organisations.
 Not just for the therapy room, I have enjoyed listening to Aromatherapy whilst having a chilled out aromatherapy bath and doing the housework took on a new dimension for me whilst this was playing.
 This Aromatherapy CD definitely has the ‘aaaah factor!’